Considering The Return to School Roadmap

 “What has been so valuable about The Roadmap so far is its comprehensiveness.
 It really looks at education, leadership, and operations from a systems perspective, while also providing tactical guidance.”

 The Roadmap conceptualizes the planning process into seven big buckets: Governance, Wellness, Instruction, Postsecondary, Facilities, School Operations, and Technology.
-Within each of those buckets, it identifies essential actions that districts, and school leaders should consider and:
+Within each of those buckets, it identifies essential actions that districts, and school leaders should consider and 1) Do First, 2) Do Before School Opens, or 3) Address When School Is Open and Operating.

 To use this resource, planning teams are advised to start with a few buckets and assign working groups to dive in, identify key issues, and come up with recommendations.